 Dominica is an excellent island to buy a rental property or investment property in the Caribbean.
 In fact, many consider it the best Caribbean island to buy real estate, due to the low cost of living and high quality of life.

 The average price per square meter for Dominica real estate can range between $500 and $5,000, depending on the type of property and its location.

 If you wish to purchase property as a foreigner and not through the citizenship program, you will be required to obtain an Alien Landholding License.

-This license is also necessary in Antigua and Barbuda, Grenada, St Kitts and Nevis, and St Lucia for real estate purchases outside of the CBI programs.
+This license is also necessary in the Caribbean islands of Antigua and Barbuda, Grenada, St Kitts and Nevis, and St Lucia for real estate purchases outside of the CBI programs.

 Benefits of living in Dominica

 - The island boasts plenty of natural landscapes, spectacular views, a welcoming local population, and a variety of activities such as hiking, surfing, swimming, and more.

 - The nation offers both public and private schooling options.